AviatrixSystems/Docs/HowTos/simpletransit.rst

 This document describes a common use case where a customer needs
-to connect her on-prem office to connect to a group of VPCs securely so that developers can connect to the instances in VPC and work on applications.
+to connect her on-prem office to a group of VPCs securely so that developers can connect to the instances in VPC and work on applications.